jw-cv/iohk-golang-backend/README.md

 - Logging: Should not provide logic-based, but technical logging (e.g. connection-failures, timeouts).
 A not found database-row is mostly not a technical error, even if your db-driver returns an error in this case.

 - Errors: Errors returned by this Layer are not concerned for being seen by the end-user.
-Errors could contain sensible informations.

 ### Service

 Your business-logic lives in the Service layer.
 Every action a user can do should be implemented in a service layer, but is not to this.
 A service could also provide functions used by other services, e.g. retrieving configuration.
 Similar to repositories, services should always be described through an interface.
 So you could mock it during tests.
 They live inside the service-directory.

 - Logging: Responsible for logic-based logging.
-Should log faulty actions (retrieving not existing entities, try accessing data without permission)
+Should log faulty actions (retrieving non existing entities, try accessing data without permission)

 - Errors: Errors should be non-technical and suited for the end-user.
-Not to much technical details, no sensible informations.

 ### Resolver

 Resolvers are GraphQL construct for handling requests.
-They are described in the schema.graphql file.
+They are described in the [schema.graphqls](/graph/schema.graphqls) file.
 An interface for each type of action (Query, Mutation, Subscription) is created through gqlgen.
 This interface holds all possible user-actions and needs to be implemented.
-In this example, the implementation is done in the graphql/resolvers.go file.
+In this example, the implementation is done in the [resolver.go](/graph/resolver.go) file.
 For larger projects it might be a good idea to use multiple files instead.

 - Logging: Logs everything interesting happening in data-transmission.
 In this example gqlgen should perform this aspect of logging.